 Our top choice is the Pro Pet Works, since it is an all-natural and organic shampoo with ingredients that will soothe dry, sensitive skin.
 The best value is the Burt’s Bees, since it is formulated as a gentle cleanser that can moisturize and bring shine to your dog’s coat.
 The premium choice is the Pets Are Kids Too Shampoo, which has organic oatmeal, baking soda, and aloe vera that will provide natural relief from itching.

-We hope that our reviews list and buyer’s guide helps you determine what hypoallergenic shampoo will work well to cleanse dirt and grime while providing relief from overly irritated skin for your canine companion.
+We hope that our reviews list and buyer’s guide helps you determine the best hypoallergenic shampoo for your dog.
+Good luck!

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.